 The Parish Council is given an annual budget from Wigan Borough.
-From this precept (about 29p per household per week) it is committed to:
+From this precept (about 45p per week for a Band D property) it is committed to:

 Administer and maintain the allotments and Bowling Green at Whitehall in conjunction with the Horticultural Society and various Bowling Clubs.

 Administer and lease out the land on Vicarage Lane for allotments and for the use of the Football and Rugby Clubs.

 Help make the streets and open spaces of the parish brighter and safer by planting out tubs with flowering plants.